PJWalker/daggerheart/content/Items/Calming Pendant.md

 publish: "true"
 tags: [Item]
 ---
-# Calming Pendant

-When you would mark your last Stress, roll a d6.
+When you would mark your last Stress, roll  `dice:1d6`.
 On a result of 5 or higher, don’t mark it.